 What we need now is leadership, and a path forward that leverages Wyoming’s unique resources and strengths to address the challenges and opportunities climate change presents.
 Here’s what we’re doing:

-The majority of Wyoming’s State Budget — 55 to 65 percent — comes from taxes generated from the production of high carbon fuel sources like coal, natural gas, and oil.
+The majority of Wyoming’s state budget — 55 to 65 percent — comes from taxes generated from the production of high carbon fuel sources like coal, natural gas, and oil.
 Diversifying these revenue sources and finding innovative ways to generate income in a carbon limited economy presents a major challenge that will require policy expertise at many levels.
-The Outdoor Council is working with stakeholders and policy makers to push these conversations and new ideas forward to emphasize Wyoming’s strengths, such as its outdoor recreation economy and appropriately sited renewable energy.
+The Outdoor Council is working with stakeholders and policy makers to push these conversations and new ideas forward to emphasize Wyoming’s strengths, such as its outdoor recreation economy and the potential for appropriately sited renewable energy.

 Reducing Wyoming’s Carbon FootpriNT

-As one of our country’s top fossil fuel exporters, Wyoming has a large greenhouse gas footprint.
-The Outdoor Council advocates for policies — like improved “leak detection and repair” of oil and gas facilities and increased monitoring of emissions from oil and gas facilities — that will reduce greenhouse gasses and harmful air pollutants that contribute climate change and health impacts in our communities.
+As one of our country’s top fossil fuel exporters, Wyoming has a huge greenhouse gas footprint.
+The Outdoor Council advocates for policies — like improved “leak detection and repair” of oil and gas facilities and increased emissions monitoring — that will reduce greenhouse gasses and harmful air pollutants that contribute to climate change and health impacts in our communities.

 LATEST FIELD NOTES, NEWS, & ACTIONS

 In the past few years, all around the world, the problem of climate change has been coming to the fore.
 Now, there is a growing local climate action movement taking root in Wyoming.

 A change in federal administrations — and the policies that follow — is cause for either excitement or anxiety depending on how you voted.
 And for good reason: Elections have consequences.
 National policies affect our health, our economy, and our environment.
 And in Wyoming, where nearly half of the land is managed by the federal government, national policies have a disproportionate impact.